almasoriaw/almasoriaw/README.md

 ## ✨ Fun Facts:
 - I’m originally from **Guadalajara, Jalisco, Mexico**, and I’m now a **Canadian citizen**. 🇲🇽 → 🇨🇦
 - My personality type is **INFJ-T (Advocate)**, and I love helping others while solving complex problems!
+- I earned my Bachelor’s degree in Biopharmaceutical Chemistry from the University of Guadalajara.
+Since my degree isn’t recognized in Canada, I decided to shift into computer science, applying my analytical skills to build a new career in tech.
 ---

 ## 📈 GitHub Stats